Japanese food

 In stock

-Umeboshi is the fruit of the Japanese apricot tree, which is pickled in brine and then in vinegar so that it can be eaten, as it is not edible when fresh.
-Ume means ‘plum’ and boshi, ‘dried’.
-Salt slows down the ageing process and preserves the fruit naturally, while vinegar balances out the...
+Umeboshi is the fruit of the Japanese apricot tree, processed in salt brine and then in vinegar, so that it can be eaten as it is not edible in its fresh state.
+Ume means "plum" and boshi, "dried".
+Salt slows aging process and naturally preserves fruit, while vinegar balances umeboshi sour...

 In stock